 - Send it to yourself, and open it on the computer and your smartphone.
 Does it look good on both devices?
 (Note, ⅔ of emails are opened on smartphones first.)

 - Send it to your colleague and ask for feedback.
 Did the person understand what you wanted to say?

-- At the beginning of emailing, do AB testing; Take a different subject or different body (you probably have more versions, right?), split a homogenous group of recipients in half, and send your sequence.
+- At the beginning of emailing, do AB testing; Take a different subject or different body, split a homogenous group of recipients in half and send it.
 The open/response rate may vary a little, let’s say 30% to 35%, however, this makes you 17% more effective, and that’s a considerable number.